 When an adoption agency is looking through your financials, they are not looking for perfection.

 Of course, if money’s no object or you have no debt, that is certainly a great thing!
 However, adoption agencies expect that you will have a debt history.
 Debt is a fact of life.
 It is understood that most people cannot go through college without debt, buy a car or home outright, or avoid payment plans on life’s unexpected necessities.
 Debt does not disqualify.
 However, the agency does want to see that the costs that come with raising a child will not break the bank or cause you to incur more debt than you can handle.

 If you are worried about your debt-to-income ratio, it is advisable to lay out your budget to see what kind of money you are spending and on what kinds of things.
-Often times, you will find there are many expenses you can give up or go without for a time.
+Often, you will find there are many expenses you can give up or go without for a time.
 My husband and I put our gym membership on hold and decreased our food budget by not dining out.
 Those two eliminations saved us almost $200 a month!
-It is also wise to figure out what small debts you might be able to pay off now in order to make your debt history a bit smaller.
+It is also wise to figure out what small debts you might be able to pay off now to make your debt history a bit smaller.
 Debt is something that needs to and can easily be managed.
-Don’t let debt scare you from adopting, but rather manage your debt and everyday expenditures to make your dream a reality and the financial future brighter for your growing family.
+Don’t let not being debt-free scare you from adopting, but rather manage your debt and everyday expenditures to make your dream a reality and the financial future brighter for your growing family.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.